placekit/autocomplete-js/README.md

 ##### `countryMode`

-Triggered when the user toggles the country selector mode.
+Triggered when the user toggles the country selection mode.
 Always `false` if `countries` option is set, or if `countrySelect` is `false`.

 | Parameter | Type | Description |
 | --- | --- | --- |